-The other day, I placed an order with Amazon Japan for a traditional Japanese confection and yesterday received it.
-Here is what I purchased this time.
+The other day, I placed an order with Amazon Japan for a traditional Japanese confection, and yesterday, I received it.

 Ningyo Yaki (人形焼)

-Once removing the plastic wrappers, you can clearly see the outline of the face.
-These are a traditional Japanese confection called “Ningyo Yaki (人形焼)”.
+When removing the plastic wrapper, you can clearly see the outline of the face.
+These are a wagashi sweet called “Ningyo Yaki (人形焼)”.

-Ningyo Yaki vs Taiyaki
+Ningyo Yaki vs. Taiyaki

-Traditionally, Ningyo Yaki is modeled after “Shichifukujin (七福神: the Seven Lucky Gods)” like these or “Bunraku Ningyo (文楽人形: Bunraku Puppet)”.
+Traditionally, Ningyo Yaki is modeled after the faces of “Shichifukujin (七福神: Seven Lucky Gods)”, like these, or “Bunraku Ningyo (文楽人形: Bunraku Puppet)”.

-Asakusa’s Ningyo Yaki
+Asakusa Ningyo Yaki

-Where to Buy Ningyo Yaki in Tokyo
+Where to Buy in Tokyo